Text Statistics

 About Text Statistics Analyzer

-• Readability analysis (Flesch-Kincaid, Coleman-Liau, ARI)
+• Text stats with readability score (Flesch-Kincaid, Coleman-Liau, ARI)

-• Sentence and paragraph structure analysis
+• Sentence length analyzer tool and paragraph structure analysis

 How to Use Text Statistics Analyzer